-I recommend these strategies above because I have consistently found that those who are the most bothered by wireless devices – particularly smart meters – invariably have other EMF problems in their home that they are unaware of which prevents their body from tolerating RF exposure.
+I recommend these strategies above because I have consistently found that those who are the most bothered by wireless devices – particularly Smart Meters: The Dirty Truth – invariably have other EMF problems in their home that they are unaware of which prevents their body from tolerating RF exposure.
 We need to find hard-wired alternatives to all wireless technologies and reverse our headlong rush to more wireless deployment.
 Until that occurs, help yourself tolerate the RF that you are exposed to by eliminating those EMFs that you can control.

 In general, this requires reducing the use of and increasing distance from all wireless devices, while learning about the other EMFs that surround you (besides radio frequencies).
 You can learn more at my website, www.createhealthyhomes.com.